FAIR-by-Design-Methodology/templates/resources/syllabus.md

 expertiseLevel: "Target skill level in the topic being taught; example values include: beginner, intermediate, advanced"
 # template is a reserved keyword related to publishing of the Git book itself and not part of the RDA metadata schema.
 Please leave it as is and don't edit it manually
 template: signposting.html
+# hide is a reserved keyword related to the layout of the landing page and not part of the RDA metadata schema.
+Please leave it as is and don't edit it manually
+hide:
+    - toc
 ---

 ![Header with Skills4EOSC funding information](./attachments/header.png)

 # Title of training

+{!RELEASE_NOTES.md!}

 # Type (Course/Workshop/Webinar)